mimiyin/Choreographic-Interventions/README.md

 - Combining simple shape animations to create complex ones
 - Grids
 - Meshes
 - Code: Nested for loops.
+Arrays.
+2D Arrays.
 Modulo.
 Sin/Cos/Tan.

 ##### Week 8 Assignment
 - Meet as a group and combine at least 3 of your sketches into a single structured improvisation.